Lawrence Olum

 Lawrence Olum (born 10 July 1984) is a Kenyan professional footballer who plays as a defender and midfielder.

 Career

 College and amateur

 Olum spent four years playing college soccer at Missouri Baptist University, earning NAIA honorable mention All-America honors three times.
+After playing collegiately from 2006 to 2009, Olum officially graduated from Missouri Baptist University in 2019 and was inducted into its Hall of Fame in 2021.

-After graduating, Olum spent the 2006 season with the St. Louis Lions of the USL Premier Development League, scoring 9 goals in 16 games.
+Olum began his post-college career in 2006 season with the St. Louis Lions of the USL Premier Development League, scoring 9 goals in 16 games.

 Professional

 Olum turned professional with the Portland Timbers of the USL First Division in 2007, before moving to the Minnesota Thunder in March 2009.
 He later played for the Austin Aztex and Orlando City, before moving to Sporting Kansas City of Major League Soccer in September 2011.

 Olum moved to Kedah FA in the Malaysia Premier League ahead of the 2015 season.
 After one season abroad, he re-signed with Sporting Kansas City in December 2015.

 On 3 February 2017, Olum was traded to Portland Timbers, now of MLS, in exchange for $50,000 in general allocation money and a first-round pick in the 2018 MLS SuperDraft.
 Olum was released by Portland on 10 December 2018.

 On 15 March 2019, Olum was signed by Minnesota United FC.

 On 16 January 2020, Olum was signed by Miami FC ahead of their first season in the USL Championship.